 - Members: Birmingham City, Coventry, De Montfort, Derby, Lincoln, Nottingham Trent, Wolverhampton

-- Rational: To drive productivity and growth in the Midlands through skills, innovation and enterprise.
+- Rationale: To drive productivity and growth in the Midlands through skills, innovation and enterprise.

 West Midlands Combined Universities (not specified)

 - Director: Wayne Langford

 - Rationale: In support of the West Midlands Combined Authority’s commitment to increase growth and prosperity in the region, WMCU will work in tandem to train nurses, close the skills gap in the automotive sector, retrain in industry, encourage cross-pollination through applied research, and combine assets and expertise.

 Oxford-Cambridge Arc Universities Group (not specified)

 - Director: Alistair Lomax

 - Members: Anglia Ruskin, Bedfordshire, Buckingham, Buckinghamshire New University, Cambridge, Cranfield, Northampton, Open, Oxford, Oxford Brookes